atishpatel/Gigamunch-Backend/README.md

     - in ./admin/app
     - in ./subserver/web
   - `go get ./cookapi`
+    - if deploying, then copy paste the FIX code in main to the correct folder
   - `go get ./server`
   - `go get ./admin`
   - `go get ./subserver`